 IT-Security in the automotive industry | ISO 21434

-A suitable tool for implementing ISO/SAE 21434 is the YAKINDU Security Analyst, developed by Itemis AG.
-With this tool a security risk assessment can be carried out model-based.
+A suitable tool for the implementation of ISO/SAE 21434 is the itemis SECURE, which was developed by itemis.
+With the help of this tool, a model-based security risk assessment can be carried out.
 This has the advantage that already existing structural and functional models can be used to determine assets, damages, vulnerabilities and threats.

-Be immediately ready for ISO/SAE 21434 with the Security Analyst!
+Be ready for ISO/SAE 21434 with the itemis SECURE!